Benjiiim/XamarinPlayground/README.md

 # Microsoft Cognitive Services Emotion API with Xamarin apps

 ### The Challenge
-In this challenge, you will use one of the Microsoft Cognitive Services API to bring intelligence in a Xamarin-based cross-platform application.
+In this challenge, you will use one of the [Microsoft Cognitive Services API's](https://www.microsoft.com/cognitive-services/) to bring intelligence to a Xamarin cross-platform application.

-The goal is to use the Emotion API to get your happiness percentage after getting a picture of you with the device/emulator camera.
+The goal is to use the [Microsoft Cognitive Services Emotion API](https://www.microsoft.com/cognitive-services/en-us/emotion-api) to get your happiness percentage after taking a picture of yourself with the device/emulator camera.

-The walkthrough below should help you with the callenge, but you can also get in touch with @benjiiim or @aspenwilder with questions--both of whom are on site at Evolve and happy to help!
+The walkthrough below should help you with the challenge, but you can also get in touch with [@benjiiim](https://twitter.com/benjiiim) or [@aspenwilder](https://twitter.com/aspenwilder) with questions--both of whom are on site at Evolve and happy to help!

 The walkthrough has been written with Visual Studio 2015 Update 2 (with Xamarin tools installed) but should work in a similar way with Xamarin Studio.
+It will require 24.3.4 or newer of the Android SDK.
+You will be prompted to upgrade if necessary.

 ### Challenge Walkthrough

 ##### Get a Cognitive Service Emotion API trial key

-To get a trial key and be able to use the Emotion API, go to www.microsoft.com/cognitive-services, use the My account link on the top-right corner and login with a Microsoft Account (ex Live ID).
+1. To get a trial key and be able to use the Emotion API, go to [www.microsoft.com/cognitive-services](https://www.microsoft.com/cognitive-services/), use the My account link on the top-right corner and login with a Microsoft Account (ex Live ID).

-Click on the "Request new trials" button, choose the Emotion API product ans accept the services terms and the privacy statement to subscribe.
+2. Click on the "Request new trials" button, choose the Emotion API product and accept the terms of service and the privacy statement to subscribe.

-Keep one of the generated key with you as you will need it later.
+3. Keep one of the generated keys with you as you will need it later.

-##### Create a Android blank project in Visual Studio 2015 with updates and Xamarin setup
+##### Create an Android blank project in Visual Studio 2015 with updates and Xamarin setup

-With Visual Studio 2015, create a new project with the Templates > Visual C# > Android > Blank App (Android) project template.
+1. With Visual Studio 2015, create a new project with the Templates > Visual C# > Android > Blank App (Android) project template.
 Use a name like "AndroidApp" and a new solution with a name like "XamarinCognitive".
+Click the OK button and the project will be created for you.

-Add the following Nuget packages to your project (in the correct order):
+2. Add the following Nuget packages to your project (in the correct order):
 * Microsoft.Bcl.Build
 * Microsoft.ProjectOxford.Emotion

 ##### Design the UI layer

 The UI should be composed of an ImageView, a TextView and a Button.
-You can create them by opening the Main.axml file with the Designer or the Source view.
+You can create them by opening the ```Resources/layout/Main.axml``` file with the Designer or the Source view.
 You can copy/paste the following code to save some time:

     <?xml version="1.0" encoding="utf-8"?>
     <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"